danielle-vandyk/MMM-Coefficient-Retrieval-Experiment/README.md

 Marketers use MMM to determine the efficacy of each of their advertising channels.
 While the ability to predict sales might be a nice bonus outcome to a good MMM model, no marketer is going to be happy with an MMM model that correctly predicts sales but inaccurately assesses the efficacy of each advertising channel.

-In contrast with the primary purpose of MMM (inference, not prediction), most ML validation methods are intended to assess whether a model makes accurate predictions.
+In contrast with the primary purpose of MMM (inferring the efficacy of marketing channels, not predicting sales), most ML validation methods are intended to assess whether a model makes accurate predictions.
 The following are methods intended to assess the accuracy of the predictions:

 - train/test sets
 - MAPE